What is the purpose of an HOA

 The management company works for the HOA and is hired by the Board of Directors.
 We help the board preserve community assets, maintain property values, and manage HOA operations and finances.

-The Board sets policy, and the management company implements those policies by implementing its decisions.
+The Board sets policy, and the management company implements those policies by making decisions.

 What are some examples of how a management company assists the Board?